Blepharitis from Eyelash Extensions

 Disinfecting steps:

-Clean reusable tool with warm watcher and soap.
+1. Clean reusable tool with warm watcher and soap.

-Use fresh disinfectant, and follow the instructions on the disinfectant.
+2. Use fresh disinfectant, and follow the instructions on the disinfectant.

-Remove reusable tool after recommended time.
+3. Remove reusable tool after recommended time.
 Rinse the equipment in clean water to remove residue.

-Dry the tool with a clean, lint-free cloth, or allow to air dry.
-Cover tool with a clean cloth, or store in a closed container.
+4. Dry the tool with a clean, lint-free cloth, or allow to air dry.
+5. Cover tool with a clean cloth, or store in a closed container.

 Remember lash artist: the eye is very delicate and sensitive part of the body.
-It is extremely important that you keep your work station clean, and that you take the time to sanitize and disinfect all tools used between clients.
+It is extremely important that you keep your work station clean, and that you take the time to disinfect all tools used between clients.

 Don't forget to look up your local laws and regulations regarding decontamination, as they vary from state to state.
 Following these laws will keep your clients safe, and reduce the spreading of germs and/or serious eye infections.